 There’s no immediate action required, and you can continue holding your FTM on CoinJar until we let you know otherwise.

 The Fantom Opera network will remain operational, so your FTM will retain its value and utility.
 However, to take advantage of Sonic’s features — including governance, efficient transactions, and staking rewards — you’ll need to exchange your FTM for S tokens.
-Click for information.
+Click here for information.

 If your FTM is staked and locked when Sonic launches, you’ll still have the option to unlock and bridge it to the Sonic network.
-The will provide detailed instructions closer to the launch date.
+The Sonic platform will provide detailed instructions closer to the launch date.

 For the latest updates visit the Sonic platform and stay connected with CoinJar’s announcements.